View Gregory Sullivan's Obituary on TheDay.com and share memories

 |

+Greg had unbounded love for his son Christopher.
+It was with immense gratification that he, just two months ago, celebrated the marriage of Christopher and Haydee; he beamed with pride and happiness watching the man his son had become enter the next phase of his life.

+Greg overcame many health issues over the last 25 years.
+He survived non-Hodgkin's lymphoma against overwhelming odds, but the treatment left him with persistent health challenges.
+Fighting back from such a devastating life setback exemplified his spirit.
+These circumstances did not leave him bitter, rather he remained funny, generous and good natured.
+His journey will remain an enduring example and inspiration to all that knew him.

-His family will receive relatives and friends from 5 to 8 p.m.
-Friday, at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London.
-Relatives and friends are to gather for a Mass of Christian Burial at 10 a.m.
-Saturday in St. Joseph Church.
-Interment to follow in, St. Mary's Cemetery, New London.
+His Family will receive relatives and friends from 5 to 8 p.m.
+Friday, Jan.
+17, 2020, at Impellitteri-Malia Funeral Home located at 84 Montauk Avenue, New London.
+Family and Friends are to gather for a Mass of Christian Burial at 10 a.m.
+Saturday, Jan.
+18, 2020, at St. Joseph's Church located at 149 Montauk Avenue, New London.
+Interment to follow at St. Mary's Cemetery.